Laura Ashley's e-commerce channel is now an established sales channel for the company, seeing 63% growth in sales year on year.

 IT at the Highways Agency plays a central role in managing traffic, and technology continues to develop at the organisation despite the public sector's much-discussed...

 Mobile operator Orange has launched its Orange Health Gateway mobile service for the UK healthcare sector, claiming it could save the NHS up to £300m a year.

 AMD has announced its Fusion Accelerated Processing Unit (APU) chipset, codenamed Zacate, to improve graphic capabilities and GPU-enabled web browsing on lower-cost PCs.

 The realisation that margins made from classic IT wholesaling will not return to previous levels has finally dawned on Northamber, which is taking major steps into a world beyond box shifting.
-The Surrey-based distributor, which celebrates its thirtieth anniversary later this year, has invested &po

 The increasing use of comparison websites is causing IT performance issues for insurance companies, according to software company Macro 4.

 Intel is developing context-aware devices intended to make traditional computers more like personal assistants for users by introducing complex sensor-based applications.

 Socitm, the association for public sector IT professionals, and the Local Government Association have reached an agreement to save money for local authorities

 Cloud computing is challenging traditional IT security, but could be a key element in enabling a security policy to meet modern threats, says Eric Domage, research manager at IDC EMEA.

 Dimension Data has bulked up its managed video services muscle after buying video integrator mvision for an undisclosed sum.
 Mvision specialises in Tandberg kit, and following the acquisition of the vendor by Cisco had made plans to become a Cisco partner itself.